jaTorio20/project-campground/README.md

 - Use your Gmail account or create a new one
 - Enable 2-factor authentication
 - Generate an App Password for the application
+   **Or**
+   [Gmail service sender by Brevo]
+- Use brevo account
+- Get brevo api key
+- Get brevo domain or own verified email at brevo

 ### 5. Mapbox (Maps)
 - Create account at [Mapbox](https://www.mapbox.com/)